Wishing you knew more about Aboriginal culture? Search no more.

 [Dadirri] is in everyone.
 It is not just an Aboriginal thing.—Miriam-Rose Ungunmerr-Baumann, Aboriginal writer

-Aboriginal writer Miriam-Rose Ungunmerr-Baumann describes deep listening as follows .
+Aboriginal writer and senior elder Miriam-Rose Ungunmerr-Baumann describes deep listening as follows .

 “Dadirri is inner, deep listening and quiet, still awareness.
 Dadirri recognises the deep spring that is inside us.
 We call on it and it calls to us.
 This is the gift that Australia is thirsting for.
 It is something like what you call ‘contemplation’.